 Research confirms these ideas.
 The department of Health of Boulder, Colorado tried the 5 S’s with 42 at risk families (teen moms, premature babies, drug users, etc) who all had very fussy babies.
 Their study showed 41 out of those 42 very fussy babies immediately improved with the “5 S’s” and three special tools : a Happiest Baby DVD to reinforce the teaching, a large, thin swaddling blanket and a white noise CD for naps and all night long.

 Years later, I realized technology could be another tool to help parents.
-Fromf that idea, Happiest Baby invented SNOO, the first smart sleeper ever made.
+From that idea, Happiest Baby invented SNOO Smart Sleeper.
 With “responsive” tech based on the 5 S’s, it detects a baby’s cries and provides just the right amount of sound and motion to sooth them and stretches sleep longer.
 SNOO lends a helping hand to families struggling to settle their babies–especially their colicky babies--and get the rest they need.

 Parents Need Care Too

 But equally important to relieving your baby’s discomfort from colic is relieving YOUR discomfort.
 One of doctor’s biggest concerns is that this type of persistent crying – and the exhaustion it causes – can trigger very serious health issues in parents, including postpartum depression.
 Some women slip easily into depression (though there’s evidence that fathers often suffer from postpartum depression, too) and the added stress of colic could definitely push a new mom down that path.
 The point is, you’re not alone.
 Definitely reach out to a doctor if you have symptoms of PDD.